Judges may soon have to run for election in Mexico. Critics say that’s bad news for its democracy | KRDO

 Under the current law, Supreme Court judges in Mexico are nominated by the president and must be approved in the Senate.
 Federal judges are selected by a judicial commission that uses professional exams and coursework to evaluate candidates on a meritocratic basis.

-It would see candidates for judicial postings submit applications and be nominated to run in an election by evaluation committees within the executive, legislative, and judicial branches.
+Under the new procedures, candidates for judicial postings will have to submit applications and be nominated to run in an election by evaluation committees within the executive, legislative, and judicial branches.

 Additionally, the number of judges serving on the Supreme Court would be reduced from 11 to nine, and their term would be shortened to 12 years instead of 15.